-Early reflection points or “mirror point” are semi-technical terms used to describe a phenomenon common to all enclosed spaces no matter the size: direct sound from the loudspeakers will arrive at the listener’s ears before the reflected sound does.
+Early reflection points, first reflection points, or “mirror point” are semi-technical terms used to describe a phenomenon common to all enclosed spaces no matter the size: direct sound from the loudspeakers will arrive at the listener’s ears before the reflected sound does.

 Sound reflects not just off of the walls to the left and right, but off the floor, the ceiling and everything in-between.
 The direct sound then combines with the reflected sound either constructively or destructively to exaggerate or de-emphasize particular frequencies (comb filtering).
 Furthermore, this happens at multiple frequencies as they exit the loudspeakers and bounce along multiple planes off multiple surfaces of varying compositions and all arrive at the ears at different times and with different intensities.
 The result is the listener not being able to accurately hear what’s coming out of the speakers.